jhucsf/fall2022/schedule.md

 * *CSAPP*: Bryant and O'Hallaron, [Computer Systems: A Programmer's Perspective, 3rd ed](https://csapp.cs.cmu.edu/).
 * *P&amp;H*: Patterson and Hennessy, [Computer Organization and Design (MIPS edition)](https://www.elsevier.com/books/computer-organization-and-design-mips-edition/patterson/978-0-12-407726-3)

+*CSAPP* is by far the more important of the two textbooks.

 **Important**: do the reading *before* you come to class.